giantswarm/docs/sources/installation/gettingstarted2.md

 <p class="lastmod">Last edited on November 05, 2014 by Matthias Lübken</p>

-This page provides a slighlty more complex example using two components and a custom image.
+This page provides a slightly more complex example using two components and a custom image.
 Please make sure you have `swarm` running.
 For details see [Getting Started](gettingstarted.md).

 *TOC:*